Static Electricity Control: Reliable Solutions for Safer, Cleaner, and More Efficient Production

 Why is static electricity such a critical issue in industrial environments?

-Because static buildup can trigger costly risks—including ignition of flammable vapors and flammable materials, damage to sensitive electronics such as printed circuit boards, dust attraction on coatings, or jams in packaging lines.
+Because static buildup can trigger costly risks - including injuries, ignition of flammable vapors and flammable materials, damage to sensitive electronics such as printed circuit boards, dust attraction on coatings, or jams in packaging lines.
 Even minor static discharge or electrostatic discharge events can halt production or compromise product quality.

 What is the difference between electrostatic cleaning and neutralisation?